FihoFi/urn-mrn-fin/readme.md

 ### Explicit ABNF definition
 In cases where a namespace allows for subsequent namespaces to be created, by defining a component allowing the use of colon (:), each allowed sub-namespace must be explicitly defined according to the rules set up for documenting and defining URN and MRN- namespaces.
 Each subsequent namespace within such a hierarchy must be either explicitlyor implicitly defined before it can be used.

 Example: The Producer Specific Namespace String (PSS) allows the use of colon, which indicates the possible formation of additional namespaces.
-Therefore, each urn:mrn:fin:producer:<PCODE> namespace must be furtherexplicitly defined before use.
+Therefore, each "urn:mrn:fin:producer:" PCODE namespace must be explicitly defined before use.

 ```
 producer = "urn:mrn:fin:producer:" PCODE ":" PSS